Becoming a Nutritionist in California

 So what exactly does it look like to work as a health coach in a corporate or state setting?

-Following is a list of job opportunities, sourced in June 2016, which represent the types of employment opportunities available to health coaches in California.
+Following is a list of job opportunities which represent the types of employment opportunities available to health coaches in California.
 These are shown for illustrative purposes only and do not represent job offers or provide an assurance of employment.
 Some descriptions are condensed or are only portions of longer postings.

 Health Coach, Crossover Health, Menlo Park – Coaches help members achieve healthy lifestyle changes, align behaviors with their personal wellness goals, and design a realistic action plan in support of a healthier lifestyle.
 This will take place as part of an integrated, comprehensive primary care model at the client locations.
 This will be a work-site wellness job.